vatanozcelik/Machine-Learning/README.md

-# Machine_Learning
+# Mix of two BTK Akademi courses 'Machine Learning with Python' and 'Tensorflow and Python for Data Science'
+### By Sadi Evren Seker and Atil Samancioglu
-ML from udemy by sadi evren seker who want to get basic idea about machine learning with python, it'd better to access.
+##### who want to get basic idea about machine learning with python and tensorflow, it'd better to access.
+###### Libraries is used:
+Pandas
+Numpy
+Seaborn
+Matplotlib
+Sklearn
+Tensorflow
+Keras